 |SITUATION||MAXIMUM ANNUAL PENSION RATE||MAXIMUM MONTHLY AMOUNT RECEIVED|

-Call Today To Get Your Finances In Order and Start Planning For the Future
+Call Today to Get Your Finances in Order and Start Long-Term Care Planning

 Much of the information I have given you seems complex and confusing.
-Don’t worry, it is.
-The best way to defend yourself significant long-term care charges is to plan early and make sure you apply for benefits as soon as allowed.
-In these harsh economic times, there is the possibility of funding cuts by the State, which means less financial aid available.
+In truth, it is.
+The best way to defend yourself against significant long-term care charges is to plan early and make sure you apply for benefits as soon as allowed.
+In these tough economic times, there is the possibility of funding cuts by the State, which means less financial aid available.
 The sooner you start moving forward and planning for the future, the safer you can feel that your finances will be safe and your loved one can receive the long-term care they deserve.

 We look forward to hearing from you.